bradmartin/nativescript-twitterbang/README.md

     var view = args.object.android;
     // Call .bang() passing the native android view to execute the animation. twitterBang.bang(view);

+    // If you want to change the image src after the twitter bang() for an <Image> it is easy... args.object.src = "~/images/fileName.png";
 }
 exports.bangThis = bangThis;
 ```